 Recommended for you

-Changes in Protective Gear, Housing
+3. Advances in Protective Gear, Housing

 Records suggest that the concept of social distancing has a very long history.
 The classic medieval doctor’s plague mask featuring a big beak-like front, was designed in part to insert physical distance between the doctor and the patient.
 According to the miasma theory, disease spread through the air through a foul smell.
 The beak-shaped mask filled with herbs was designed to allow diseased air to be diffused before reaching the doctor's air waves.